 The cost for the workshop is $3,100.
 The additional price for a single supplement to have your own room is $525.
 People can share a room with someone else if they choose and we can help to see who might want to share a room.
-If we can’t find someone to share a room with you, you will have to pay the single supplement fee for your own room.
-Included in the workshop cost are all hotels except for the first night in Sedona, all transportation from Sedona, guide fees, all park fees and permits, photography instruction from two instructors, post processing session in one of the hotels, all breakfasts and a yummy bar-b-que dinner over a campfire in Hunts Mesa.
+If I can’t find someone to share a room with you, you will have to pay the single supplement fee for your own room.
+Included in the workshop cost are all hotels except for the first night in Sedona, all transportation from Sedona, guide fees, all park fees and permits, photography instruction, post processing session in one of the hotels, all breakfasts and a yummy bar-b-que dinner over a campfire in Hunts Mesa.

 Items not included are: lodging in Sedona and all lunches and dinners except for the campfire bar-b-que at Hunts Mesa We will eat as a group at restaurants for socializing, asking questions and continuing lecture discussions.

 Please email us here for a registration form if you want to save a space for this workshop.